 In the midst of stress, it can be easy to forget to give ourselves nourishing meals throughout the day, especially if we are focused on a myriad of worries and responsibilities.
 The beauty of eating healthy, nutritious foods is that our body and mood both get a boost and we feel the benefits almost immediately.

-One easy practice to add to your self care routine is to give yourself time to cook something special every once in a while that can give you nutrients and last you a few days.
+One easy self care tip is to give yourself time to cook something special every once in a while that can give you nutrients and last you a few days.
 This could be trying a new recipe you've seen or indulging in a homecooked favorite you haven't made in a while.
 The extra 30 minutes or hour it takes will be worth it when your entire being gives you a generous thank you, and it's a wonderful way to slow down and enjoy preparing a meal.
 Be sure to silence notifications and get your favorite playlist going!

 Getting ready for work and winding down to sleep are routines you probably don't think twice about, yet they offer wonderful opportunities to reflect and unwind during the day.
 By paying special attention to these moments, and enhancing them with small rituals, you can transform tired obligations into relaxing parts of your self care routine.

 During periods of suffering and uncertainty like the one we’re experiencing now, it can seem like allowing ourselves to feel happiness and joy would be insensitive, and so some people may notice themselves dampening their positive emotions out of a sense that we should all be feeling sad.
 If you notice yourself doing that, you’re not alone.
-As part of your self care routine, it can be helpful to remind yourself that it’s okay (and often necessary) to let yourself feel cheerful even in the midst of sorrow.
+Self care tips include simple actions like gentle reminders to yourself that it’s okay (and often necessary) to let yourself feel cheerful even in the midst of sorrow.